Composed or Translated by

 Philip McPherson Rudisill

 An article (co-authored with Stephen R. Palmquist) published in the October, 2009, edition of The Journal of Religion of the University of Chicago and defending Abraham against Kant's charge of immoral conduct in the attempted slaying of Abraham's son.
-See also a related addendum: Further Analogies.
+See also a related and personal addendum: Further Analogies.

 And without ever having been informed about any number beyond 11?
 Composed 2001.